Admittedly these notes are long-winded [it’s tricky with whole bottles], but they do get slightly easier as you read down.

 Glenturret 1986/2018 31yo Cadenhead single cask [210 bts] 44.5% WB88.92

 Hosted by Mark Watt, this malt was introduced to me in May ’18, during a showdown tasting in Campbeltown between Cadenhead’s Jenna & Cameron – the Authentic Collection vs Small Batch.
 Jenna walks into a very warm & packed warehouse [#9?], to the music Take On Me, to huge [regimented-style] applause.
 Cameron enters wearing actual boxing gloves!
-Though a young peated whisky from The English Whisky Company won [my] first place, this was the most memorable whisky of the day [week], coming in a close second.
+Though a young peated whisky from The English Whisky Co. was right up there, this was the most memorable whisky of the day [week].

 - N: Abundant with dunnage-y fruits – apricots in particular appearing amongst a plethora of fruits in various forms – and oak-soaked fruity marzipan.